echronos/echronos/CONTRIBUTING.md

 For filing issues, please visit https://github.com/echronos/echronos/issues.

-For contributing to the eChronos repository, please send your contributions as patches in plain text form with a changelog (use `git format-patch`) to `echronos AT nicta.com.au`.
+To contribute to the eChronos repository, please send your contributions as patches in plain text form with a changelog (use `git format-patch`) to `echronos AT nicta.com.au`.

 All contributions to the repository will need to be accompanied by a scan of a signed copy of the [eChronos Contributor Assignment Agreement][1].